British Racing School

 How to contact British Racing School

-Since it began, Haddon Training has helped over 3,500 young people gain a nationally recognised qualification, encouraging young people and adults into the equine sector including racing, show jumping, eventing, dressage and showing.
+Since it began, Haddon Training has helped over 4,000 young people gain nationally recognised qualifications, encouraging young people and adults into the equine sector through its work in racing, riding, breeding and general horse care.

-Haddon Training also offers a free recruitment service to racehorse trainers to help them find an apprentice.
+Haddon Training also offers a free recruitment service to racehorse trainers to help them advertise and find an apprentice.

 How to contact Haddon Training